tweaselORG/ReportHAR/templates/web/en/complaint.typ

 I am attaching my notice to the controller{% if complaintOptions.controllerResponse !== "none" %} as well as any communication I have received from them in this matter{% endif %}.

 On {{ analysis.date | dateFormat }}, {% if complaintOptions.controllerResponse === "none" %}and thus after the expiration of the voluntary grace period{% else %}after the controller had responded{% endif %}, I retested the website using the TweaselForWeb addon.
-The analysis was performed on  {{ initialAnalysis.date | dateFormat }}, using {{ analysis.environment.browser }} {{ analysis.environment.browserVersion }}.
+The analysis was performed on  {{ initialAnalysis.date | dateFormat }}, using {{ analysis.browser }} {{ analysis.browserVersion }}.
 Unfortunately, I had to find that the website still performs tracking in violation of the GDPR {% if complaintOptions.nationalEPrivacyLaw %} and {{ complaintOptions.nationalEPrivacyLaw }}{% endif %}.
 Both this second technical report and the traffic recording are also attached.

 == Tracking <tracking>